Diseases of the Immune System

 But a dose of worms given deliberately to counter the diseases of the immune-system would make most of us shudder.

-Professor Joel Weinstock, gastroenterologist, and his colleagues have found that the helminths in the colon exert a powerful stimulatory effect on the immunity of the host where they dwell; they induce the fight to counter and destroy any invaders.
+Professor Joel Weinstock, gastroenterologist and his colleagues have found that the helminths in the colon exert a powerful stimulatory effect on the immunity of the host where they dwell; they induce the fight to counter and destroy any invaders.

-They sharpen the immune response of our bodies to bugs, good and bad, thus preventing needless tissue-damage.
+These worms sharpen the immune response of our bodies to bugs, good and bad, thus preventing needless tissue-damage.

 Deworming the population became a major public wellness project of the early Twentieth century; is it a coincidence that at just that time the prevalence of the diseases of the immune system like MS and rheumatoid arthritis really took off?